tom-howard/com2009/docs/labs/assignment1/part2.md

 ### Odometry: Explained

-Hopefully you have a good idea of what Odometry is now, having seeing it in action, but let's dig a little deeper using some key ROS command line tools again:
+Hopefully you have a good idea of what Odometry is now, but let's dig a little deeper using some key ROS command line tools again:

 ***
 **TERMINAL 2:**